 The Rotary Club of Americus will host a "Spring into Action" Meal Packing event on the campus of Georgia Southwestern State University on Wednesday, April 14.
 Rotarians and GSW students will work together to pack 10,152 meals to be distributed worldwide!

-Rotary Club of Americus will host a luncheon on May 18 to honor recipients of the Rotary "Service Above Self" National Medal of Honor.
+Rotary Club of Americus hosted a luncheon on May 18 to honor recipients of the Rotary "Service Above Self" National Medal of Honor.
 The club will present medals to the Police Officer of the Year, Deputy of the Year and two Firefighters of the Year (one each from Americus Fire Department and Sumter County Fire Department).

 Rotarians and members of the 20/40 Young Entrepreneur group join together to provide mock interviews to high school seniors within the Sumter County School System.
 Normally, these interviews are held in person with the students arriving in business attire; however, this year, we are having to transition to virtual interviews as the Sumter County School System is still virtual.
 Interviewers are provided a profile sheet from which to ask questions and then provide critique to each student to help refine their skills and better prepare them for interviews with colleges and/or employers.